Probabilistic Theories and Reconstructions of Quantum Theory (Les Houches 2019 lecture notes): Conclusions

 However, we have seen that QT is still special: it is the unique GPT that satisfies a small set of simple information-theoretic principles.
 These principles are formulated in purely operational terms, without reference to any of the mathematical machinery of QT like state vectors, complex numbers, operators, or any sort of algebraic structure of observables.
 Thus, reconstructing QT from such principles can tell us, in some sense, ``why'' QT has its counterintuitive mathematical structure.

 These results give us arguably important insights into the logical structure of our physical world.
 But then, \emph{what exactly} do they tell us?
-Can we learn anything about the \emph{interpretation} of QT, and about the nature of the quantum world?
-The hope for a positive answer to this question has been famously raised by Fuchs (2003).
-Fuchs' hope was that a reconstruction of QT would ground it in large parts on information-theoretic priniples, \emph{but not completely}.
+Can we learn anything about \emph{how to interpret} QT, and about the nature of the quantum world?
+The hope for a positive answer to this question has been famously raised by Fuchs (2003)~\cite{Fuchs2003}.
+Fuchs' hope was that a reconstruction of QT would ground it in large parts on information-theoretic principles, \emph{but not completely}.
 He wrote: \emph{``The distillate that remains --- the piece of quantum theory with no information theoretic significance --- will be our first unadorned glimpse of `quantum reality'.
 Far from being the end of the journey, placing this conception of nature in open view will be the start of a great adventure.''}

 However, the recent reconstructions, including the one summarized in these lecture notes, seem to have given us derivations of QT from \emph{purely} information-theoretic principles, full stop.
 What do we make of this?
 At the conference ``Quantum Theory: from Problems to Advances'' in V\"axj\"o, 2014, \v{C}aslav Brukner argued as follows: \emph{``The very idea of quantum states as representatives of information --- information that is sufficient for computing probabilities of outcomes following specific preparations --- has the power to explain why the theory has the very mathematical structure that it does.
 This in itself is the message of the reconstructions.''} It is possible to acknowledge this beautiful insight while remaining completely agnostic about the problem of interpretation.
-Or one may contemplate a bolder possibility: perhaps our world is at its very structural bottom fundamentally probabilistic and information-theoretic in nature (M\"uller, 2020)?
+Or one may contemplate a bolder possibility: perhaps our world is at its very structural bottom fundamentally probabilistic and information-theoretic in nature (M\"uller, 2020~\cite{Mueller2020})?
 Whatever this may mean, or whichever position one may want to take, information-theoretic reconstructions of QT can be a fascinating and enlightening piece of puzzle in the great adventure to make sense of our quantum world.\\

 \textbf{Acknowledgments.} I am grateful to the organizers of the Les Houches summer school on Quantum Information Machines 2019 --- to Michel Devoret, Benjamin Huard, and Ioan Pop --- for making this inspiring event possible.
 I would also like to thank the audience for stimulating and fun discussions during and after the lectures.
 This research was supported in part by Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.\\